An Examination on the Effectiveness of Divide-and-Conquer Prompting in Large Language Models: Experiments

 \textbf{Results:} Experimental results are shown in Tab. \ref{tab:HaluEval}.
-As we can see for all other baselines, the performance on GPT-3.5 is substantially worse than GPT-4, as the hallucinations are generated by GPT-3.5 and thus more deceptive to GPT-3.5.
-However, for our method, when we replace GPT-4 with GPT-3.5, although the performance still decrease, the drop is significantly lower than all other baselines, indicating the robustness of our proposed method toward deceptive contents.
-Also, for both GPT-3.5 and GPT-4, our proposed prompting strategy outperform the baselines, presenting the advantage of our method.
-More specifically, compared to IO-prompting, our model achieved better performance in general, indicating the advantage brought by stronger expressive power.
-Meanwhile, compared to CoT and CoT-SC results, our method clearly achieved much better recall.
+For both GPT-3.5 and GPT-4, our proposed prompting strategy outperform the baselines, presenting the advantage of DaC.
+More specifically, compared to IO-prompting, DaC achieved better performance in general, indicating the advantage brought by stronger expressive power.
+Meanwhile, compared to CoT and CoT-SC results, DaC clearly achieved much better recall.
 Tree-of-Thoughts, benefited by its searching ability, acquired significantly better recall score compared to other baselines.
 However, its significantly lower precision substantially harm its overall performance and leads to accuracy that is even worse than standard IO-prompting.
-Least-to-Most, which explicitly decomposing the task and enumerating all sub-tasks, achieves better recall compared to CoT and CoT-SC.
-However, it follows the flow of the hallucination, leading to proneness worse recall compared to Tree-of-Thoughts and our method.
-In contrary, our method carefully checked all sentences, locate the one containing factual error and merge the answers.
-Thus, our method balance the overall performance (F1 and Accuracy score).
-In addition, as we can see, although DaC w/o DP outperforms other baselines in general, it still perform worse than DaC.
-This phenomenon indicates the importance of disentangled-sub-process principles.
-Meanwhile, it is noticeable that the DaC w/o DP can be regarded as the upgrade version of LtM/DeP that replace sequential sub-tasks with parallel sub-tasks.
-Thus, the experimental results suggest that parallel sub-task strategy makes LLM more discerning for hallucination detection.
+In contrary, DaC carefully checked all sentences, locate the one containing factual error and merge the answers.